The History of Rock Music: 1966-1969Genres and musicians of the Sixties

 A number of the Los Angeles eccentrics set a new standard for melodic music, in particular for baroque, gothic and psychedelic arrangements.
 They expanded on the mid-1960s studio experiments of Brian Wilson (Beach Boys), George Martin (Beatles) and others.

-The pioneering work of jazz and rock producer David Axelrod (3), integrating funk breakbeats, orchestral arrangements and psychedelic melodies, foreshadowed the dance-music of the late 1990s.
+The pioneering work of jazz and rock producer David Axelrod (1), integrating funk breakbeats, orchestral arrangements and psychedelic melodies, foreshadowed the dance-music of the late 1990s.
 He had already composed, arranged and produced the Electric Prunes' Mass In F Minor (1968) when he released his first solo albums, Song of Innocence (?
 1968 - ?
 1968) and Songs of Experience (?
 1969 - ?1969), both based on William Blake poems.
-Arranged for bass, drums and strings, their dark, depressed ambience predated trip-hop.
+Arranged for large orchestra, their dark, depressed ambience predated trip-hop.
 Earth Rot (?
 1970 - ?
 1970) was one of the first environmentalist albums (a suite in eight movements).
-A trilogy of albums each containing six long ballads each, Seriously Deep (?
+A trilogy of albums containing six long electronic funk jams each, Seriously Deep (?
 1975 - ?
 1975), Strange Ladies (?
 1977 - ?
 1977) and Marchin' (?
 1980 - ?
 1980), rank among the best funk-jazz works of the day, highlighted by ghostly grooves and instrumental sophistication, while his "neo-classical" ambitions led to an ambitious Requiem: The Holocaust (?
 1993 - ?
 1993) in four movements.
 Axelrod's breakbeats would be re-discovered and sampled by the leading disc-jockeys of the 1990s.

 VanDyke Parks (2) was instrumental in transforming light-hearted pop music into a form of austere chamber music.
 An orchestral arranger for psychedelic-rock, Parks debuted as a solo artist with Song Cycle (?
 1967 - nov 1968), whose impressionistic vignettes of ordinary life employed a cornucopia of sonic trivia and musical quotations, and sounded more like an apocalyptic fresco of the USA civilization than a pop album.
 Parks also led the vanguard of nostalgia-rock with Discover America (?
 1971 - may 1972), a satirical tribute to calypso.
 Parks' concept albums resemble Frank Zappa's collage-operettas.
 He applied the cinematographic technique of "montage" to the format of kitsch music.